jstrait/clawhammer/README.markdown

 What Is It?
 ===========

-Hammerhead (http://www.threechords.com/hammerhead/ ) is a drum machine program for Windows.
+Hammerhead (<http://www.threechords.com/hammerhead/>) is a old drum machine for Windows.
 One of its features allows you to import new drum sounds using a file format called HUB.
 Clawhammer.rb allows you to extract the samples out of a HUB file into individual *.wav files.
 This allows you to use the samples in any music program that supports *.wav (just about everything).

-The HUB file format was reverse-engineered using FileInspector.rb (http://github.com/jstrait/fileinspector/tree/master ).
+The HUB file format was reverse-engineered using [FileInspector.rb](http://github.com/jstrait/fileinspector/tree/master).
 For more on the HUB file format, see section below.

 Usage
 =====

     ruby clawhammer.rb [name of HUB file]

 Example:
     ruby clawhammer.rb groove.hub